Herb Basics (for cooking purposes)

 Wash first or not?

-How to store herbs
+How to store different herbs

-parsley, cilantro, basil, mint, tarragon, chives, dill
+fresh dill, parsley, cilantro, basil, mint, tarragon, chives

-- For tender herbs except basil,
+To store tender delicate herbs except fresh basil,

-- change the water every 3-4 days.
+- Change the water every 3-4 days.

-- keeps for 2-3 weeks (chives 1 week).
+- Tender herbs will keep for 2-3 weeks (chives 1 week).

-- For basil, store as above at room temperature, not in the fridge.
+For basil, store as above at room temperature, not in the fridge.

-Woody Herbs (no stems or woodier stem)
+Woody Herbs (these have no stems or woody stems)

-thyme, oregano, rosemary, sage, marjoram, bay leaves
+fresh rosemary, thyme, oregano, sage, marjoram, bay leaves

 Dried Herbs

-- store in tightly closed containers in cool, dark place.
+- Store in tightly closed containers in cool, dark place.

-- keeps for 1-3 years.
+- Dried herbs will keep for 1-3 years.

 Cooking with Herbs: Rules of Thumb

-When to add herbs
+When to add herbs to dishes

 - Use tender herbs toward the end of cooking or for garnish (cooking kills the taste).